PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 nested branch is rewritten exactly once.
 It also shares one Pad materialization map across nested Add operands and root-Concat companions, so the existing provenance-preserving Pad copy-on-write behavior is reused without a second rule.
+Slice begin/size parameters reuse the shared integer materialization map already used for Split axes, preserving copy-on-write and one-time materialization.
 Each nested inverse post adapter is rewired to its own Add output, while cleanup recursively collects adapters from the whole successful plan.
 A bounded pre-scan now collects every Add operator in the selected graph and combines those indices with the root Concat.